 Although he has written about the exploration of virtually every part of the globe, most of Beau’s recent research and publishing has specialised in polar exploration, including writing several critically acclaimed books.
 He was also editor of the award-winning, multi-volume Encyclopedia of the Antarctic.
-In conjunction with Liz, he has written numerous non-fiction works, plus nine mystery novels under their pseudonym, Simon Beaufort.
-The most recent of these is The Nimrod Murders.
+In conjunction with Liz, he has written numerous non-fiction works, plus 13 mystery novels under their pseudonym, Simon Beaufort.
+The most recent of these is Watchers of the Dead.

 Beau’s books – which have been translated into 14 languages – include the following.
 Click on the title for more details.

 The thrilling tale of Ernest Shackleton’s first Antarctic expedition, on which he penetrated to the centre of the unknown Antarctic continent and then made a remarkable race against time to get back alive.